drbean/curriculum/pages/homepage/html/fortunes.md

 as a good theory.
 In practice, theory is good for practically nothing.
 %
+In theory, nothing is as practical as a good theory.
+In practice, theory is good for nothing practical.
+%
 Learn a third language and
 be born again, again.
 --Dr Bean